hyosung11/Launch-School/Courses/journal.md

 12:35 Picking up more bits and pieces of knowledge as I review

 13:06 Studied up to Encapsulation.
 I'm going to the gym now.

+## 20220616 목요일

+10:10 After marriage counseling and I think I understand polymorphism a little better.
+Can I take the assessment tomorrow?
+Not if I watch the NBA Finals Game 6 tonight.
+I feel tired right now.

+11:24 Going through the study guide and I won't get the collaborator problem wrong on the retake.

+12:38 Eyes itch and I feel tired.
+I went to sleep earlier last night and woke up later.
+Going to the gym a little later.